Missouri man, 21, killed while helping father on interstate

-ST. LOUIS COUNTY, Mo.
-(KTVI) — A 21-year-old Missouri man was giving his father roadside assistance along Interstate 44 when he was struck and killed by a tractor-trailer.
+A 21-year-old Missouri man was giving his father roadside assistance along Interstate 44 when he was struck and killed by a tractor-trailer, KTLA sister station KTVI reports.

-According to Corporal Dallas Thompson, a spokesman for the Missouri State Highway Patrol, the incident happened before 5 a.m.
-Wednesday in the eastbound lanes of I-44.
+The incident happened before 5 a.m.
+Wednesday in the eastbound lanes of I-44, according to Corporal Dallas Thompson, a spokesman for the Missouri State Highway Patrol.

 Noah Goodwin, of Villa Ridge in Franklin County, had parked his motorcycle behind his father’s pickup truck when an 18-wheeler approached and struck both Goodwin and the pickup.